-Yes!
-Standard Notes is free and open-source software, which means self-hosting both ends (the app and server) is possible and relatively simple.
+Self-hosting both the app and server is possible and relatively simple.
 There are two components to the self-hosted infrastructure:

 The first is the backend infrastructure.
 The backend is zero-knowledge, which means it does not understand the contents of what it is storing.
 Any user content received by the server is always encrypted by the client beforehand.